 Over the years, he published original research on aluminum encephalopathy, haemodialysis and peritoneal dialysis, low molecular weight heparin (his doctorate subject), erythropoietin and other topics.
 His clinical interests include the management of resistant hypertension, the cardiorenal syndrome, the preservation of renal function in diabetic and non-diabetic chronic renal failure, immunosuppression in glomerulonephritis (including lupus and vasculitis) as well as the management of patients under intensive care, amongst others.

 She trained in Psychiatry at the Joint Maudsley/Bethlem Hospitals and Kings’ College Hospital and completed her PhD at the Institute of Psychiatry, on the subject of the mechanism of action of antidepressant drugs, which was awarded by the University of London.
+She is a member of the Royal College of Psychiatrists (MRCPSYCH) and was awarded a fellowship (FRCPSYCH) in 2006.

 She has a particular interest in ethnic minorities and has been actively involved with the Somali community, helping with provision of mental health services both in the UK and Somalia.